List of colleges and universities in Oregon

 This is a list of colleges and universities in the U.S. state of Oregon.
-Seven public universities, overseen by the Oregon Office of University Coordination, are operated by boards appointed by the governor, and seventeen community colleges are operated by locally elected boards.
+Seven public universities are operated by boards and seventeen community colleges are operated by locally elected boards.
 There are also numerous private degree-granting institutions.

+The largest university in the state is Oregon State University (OSU), with an enrollment of just over 36,000 (2023).
+OSU has branch campuses in Portland, Bend and Newport.
+The largest institution of higher education in the state is Portland Community College, based in Southwest Portland.
+The college serves the state's largest metropolitan population, with branch campuses throughout Portland, and claims an enrollment of over 67,000 students (2023).

-The oldest college is Willamette University, which was established 1842, and is the oldest university in the Western United States.
-Central Oregon Community College (COCC) was founded in 1949 as part of the Bend School District and is the longest standing community college in Oregon.
-The COCC College District was formed in 1959 and officially established as the Central Oregon Area Education District by a vote of residents in 1962.
+The oldest college in the state is Willamette University, which was established 1842, and is also the oldest university in the Western United States.
+OSU was the first to offer public higher education in the state.
+OSU opened its doors in 1856 as a community preparatory school for the Oregon Territory and was officially chartered by the state in 1868.
+OSU briefly served as a private school for eight years, starting in 1860.
+The University of Oregon was next to follow, opening in 1876.
+Western Oregon University (WOU), which started as a private school in 1856, was converted to a public institution in 1882.
+WOU is recognized as the oldest currently public college in the state, while OSU holds the distinction of being the state's first public college and has served the longest in this capacity.
+Central Oregon Community College (COCC) was founded in 1949 as part of the Bend School District and is the longest-standing community college in the state.
+The COCC College District was formed in 1959 and was officially established as the Central Oregon Area Education District by a vote of residents in 1962.

 This list includes all schools that grant degrees at an associate level or higher, and are either accredited or in the process of accreditation by a recognized accrediting agency.